codingMustache/codingMustache/README.md

 ## Joke of the Day

-Got a new suit recently made entirely of living plants.
-I wasn’t sure at first, but it’s grown on me
+What do you call cheese by itself?
+Provolone.

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Graphics Processing Unit
+ 1. HD Graphics 600
- 2. Motherboard
+ 2. HD Graphics 700
- 3. Keyboard
+ 3. HD Graphics 7000
- 4. Central Processing Unit
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  HD Graphics 500
 </details>